jalcine/website/src/_posts/2017-02-12-ive-failed.markdown

 I tarnished her name, potentially damaging her professional and personal ambitions.
 I attacked her character when no reason of any sort was ever given.
 I casted her as a villain and monster to my friends and family in an attempt to mask my own actions.
-I got her arrested.
 I gave her no air to breathe.
 I trapped her.
 I invaded her privacy time and time again, imploying tactics that I learned to *protect* people.
 I disabled her from working.
 I made her friends uncomfortable.

 I exuded many forms of [misogynoir][1]; the one thing I aimed to stop performing acts of in my life.
 I weakly, if ever, attributed her to the many things I’ve